davidesalerno/dummy-service/README.md

         IP address the service is listening to UPSTREAM_URIS  default: no default
-        Comma separated URIs of the upstream services to call
+        Comma separated URIs of the upstream services to call TIMING_WAIT_BEFORE_RESPONSE  default: -1L
+        Long value that represents the numers of ms that the api waits before sending the response
 ```

 N.B This service is developed using Spring and in particular Spring Boot, so you can refer to the [official framework documentation](https://docs.spring.io/spring-boot/docs/2.4.5/reference/html/appendix-application-properties.html#common-application-properties) for the additional environment variables not reported above.